by John Larmer

 Is the purpose of school to develop students’ potential or to rank them?
 I noticed a ripple in the crowd when Ted asked this question, pointing out that the latter “advantages the affluent.”
 He noted the two big innovations in education in the recent past have been more testing, and “the elimination of hands-on, practical learning—but the world needs people who can make things!”

 Automated solutions are getting better and better, so how do we teach kids how to leverage machine intelligence?
-They need to be taught how to work with other kids, communicate, and see that “a crazy idea out of left field” can become a project.
+They need to be taught how to work with others in teams, communicate, and see that “a crazy idea out of left field” can become a project.
 And, Dintersmith claimed, “the amount of learning even in a bad project is enormous.”
-(I might amend that to: kids can learn a lot from a project even if they fall short of the original goals.)

 Urgent Call for Change in Schooling